3axap4eHko/gwt/README.md

 gwt run -w master -- npm test --watch   # Use -- before child flags
 ```

-The child process inherits stdin/stdout/stderr.
+The child process inherits stdin/stdout/stderr and runs in the same foreground process group, so terminal signals such as Ctrl-C (SIGINT) reach it directly.
 If the command exits with a non-zero code, gwt exits with the same code.
-Signals (SIGINT, SIGTERM, etc.) are forwarded to the child process.

 ### `gwt sync [name] [-n, --no-fetch]`